 2. Mission Statement – Each subapplicant must include its Mission Statement recognizing the impact an organization’s ideology, beliefs, or mission may have on their risk of potential terrorist threats.
-SAAs will use the Mission Statement to determine the organization type.
-Nonprofit organization:
+Applicants MUST self-identify the nonprofit organization using one of the below four categories:

 3. Vulnerability Assessment – Each subapplicant must include its vulnerability/risk assessment on which the request in the IJ is based.